Indoor cycling

 Indoor cycling, often called spinning, is a form of exercise with classes focusing on endurance, strength, intervals, high intensity (race days) and recovery, and involves using a special stationary exercise bicycle with a weighted flywheel in a classroom setting.
 When people took cycling indoors in the late 19th century, whether for reasons of weather or convenience, technology created faster, more compact and efficient machines over time.

-The first iterations of the stationary bike ranged from strange contraptions like the Gymnasticon to regular bicycles placed atop rollers.
+The first iterations of the stationary bike ranged from the vertical Gymnasticon to regular bicycles on rollers.

 Class content and goals

 Classes generally use specialized stationary bicycles.
 Features include a mechanical device to modify the difficulty of pedaling, specially shaped handlebars, and multiple adjustment points to fit the bicycle to a range of riders.
 Many have a weighted flywheel, which simulates the effects of inertia and momentum when riding a real bicycle.
 The pedals are equipped with toe clips as on sports bicycles to allow one foot to pull up when the other is pushing down.
 They may alternatively have clipless receptacles for use with cleated cycling shoes.
 Padded shorts aid comfort and avoid the chafing caused by the sewn seams in underwear.

 If the exercise is not done correctly or the rider's position is bad, injuries can occur; problems with the lower back and knees are most common.
 To avoid injury and aid comfort it is important to make sure the bio-mechanical position of the rider is correct.
 Group cycling bikes have a wide range of adjustment, and it is essential to obtain the correct setup prior to riding.
 The seat position must be right for the participant's height.
 The height of the seat should be in level with the hip when the participant is standing next to the cycle.
 Horizontally, the seat should be set in order for the front of the knee to be directly in vertical line with the ball of the foot when the pedal is pointing forward.
 This results in a position where the knee is slightly bent at an angle between 25% and 35% when the leg is extended with the foot resting flat at the bottom of the pedal stroke.
 Handlebar height can be adjusted for comfort; less experienced riders may want to set them higher to ease lower back discomfort.
 A reasonable reference point is to set it in level with the seat.
+When grabbing the handlebars with a flat back, there should be a slight bend in the rider's elbows.
+If their elbows are locked straight or uncomfortably bent, the rider should adjust the horizontal aspect of the handlebars.